Meet Taki, your local Kamakura guide.

 Customize Your Journey

-This is not a fixed route—it’s your Kamakura.
+This is not a fixed route—it is your Kamakura.

-Would you like to explore more temples and history?
+Would you like to focus on temples and history?
 Prefer hidden alleys and cozy cafés?
+Or are you more interested in local crafts, food culture, or seasonal scenery?

 What’s Included / Not Included